 Pain sensitization: the nerve endings can become so sensitive to pain that they interpret any sensation, even pressure or inflammation as pain.

 Neuroplasticity: the central nervous system learns to interpret situations and sensations as threatening and mounts a fast and powerful pain response (which might be way bigger then the perceived threat).

 Blurred boundaries: over time the boundaries between actual physical sensations, fears about them and stress associated with them become so blurred that either one can be interpreted as pain by the brain and facilitate a full-blown pain response.

 So an acute pain episode can lead to chronic pain; or chronic, low grade pain can develop into an acute episode.
 But whichever way it happens, the process alters the way the body and brain perceive and react to pain triggers.
-Next time we will take a closer look at those alterations.
+Let’s take a closer look at those alterations >

 - Yoga for Pain Relief by Kelly McGonigal, Ph.D. – This book is a great introductory resource that describes the nature of chronic pain and how yoga can help with it.